 Once upon a time, when you attended a funeral it would be a sombre occasion with mourners dressed in black.
-Today, many funeral services are conducted as a celebration, with loved ones choosing a fun theme to represent the deceased’s personality or interests.
+Today, many funeral homes and services are conducted as a celebration, with loved ones choosing a fun theme to represent the deceased’s personality or interests.

 In America, one funeral home has become known for its themed funerals – including a

 Christmas-themed service complete with snow, elves and reindeers and a BBQ-inspired after party with live pigs and a barbeque sauce fountain.
 And in the UK, so-called ‘fun funerals’ are becoming increasingly popular, too.
 According to the National Association of Funeral Directors, their members have arranged all sorts of themed services involving classic cars, railways and the Wild West.

 Superheroes are a popular choice.
 For one funeral service for a Spider-Man fan, the coffin was covered in Spider-Man vinyl stickers you can make at home thanks to Vinylcuttingmachineguide.
 Undertakers often get into the spirit of the theme as well, with one dressing as Darth Vader to lead the cortege for a Star Wars style funeral.

 At the funeral of a music festival fan, the Glastonbury-inspired service saw all the mourners dressed in wellington boots while the coffin arrived on a customised camper van.
 For a football fan, mourners wore football shirts and the service finished with a final whistle.
 There’s even been a funeral service where everyone wore a onesie – the favourite outfit of the deceased.